hydra-acn/hydra/README.md

+# Disclaimer

+This repository includes the research prototypes for the anonymous communication network Hydra.
+The main concepts/ideas are published in the following conference paper:

+> Schatz, David; Rossberg, Michael; Schaefer, Guenter.
+Hydra: Practical Metadata Security for Contact Discovery,Messaging, and Dialing.
+ICISSP, 2021.
+Accepted and in press.

+Apart from the concepts described in the paper, the prototype code lacks a lot of documentation at the moment.
+Some more details are specified in the `protobuf` submodule (as comments for the `gRPC` definitions).

+:warning: **Deploy and use the prototype at own risk.**

 # Submodules

 Do not forget to update the submodules on a regular basis (after `clone` and after `pull` if necessary):